matiasbattocchia/dineros_bot/README.md

 12. Corrections during payment
 13. Numeral separator regular expression
 14. Always-present cancel button during interactive commands
+15. Use HTML instead of Markdown as it is more robust

 ### Bugs

-* Machine instances timeout.
+* Machine instances timeout
 * Expert payment advice does not reflect the one-payer-all-participants feature, and the expert payment does not inform about the participants
-* No payment deletion if inactive users.